aymxdd/mailninja/README.md

 npm start
 ```

-Then your browser should open with live reload.
+Then your browser should open with live reload !